oracle/weblogic-kubernetes-operator/documentation/3.2/content/security/openshift.md

 $ oc create -f uid1000.yaml
 ```

-After you have created the security context constraint, you can install the WebLogic Server Kubernetes Operator.
+After you have created the security context constraint, you can install the WebLogic Kubernetes Operator.
 Make sure you use the same service account to which you granted permission in the security
 context constraint (`weblogic-operator` in the preceding example).
 The operator will then run
 with UID 1000, and any WebLogic domain it creates will also run with UID 1000.